OPTIMICe-team/pySAM/README.md

 ## Python tools
 Hopefully one day I will make a python interface to all the components so that recompilation won't be necessary anymore

+Other tools to be added soon might include an easier visualization tool (based on vtk or mayavi) and the python interface to the surface to volume shapefile converter (basically a point in polyhedron algorithm)

 ## Caveats
 The stocastic engine has a random number generator intiated with some function of the current time so every execution will produce slightly different results.

 The output files will likely be overwritten or mixed up, so move the output of previous execution separately if you want to keep them

 ## Limitations
-The melting part is still missing, I have to edit it The code does not include riming... if I ever implement that we could rename the project Melting and Aggregation of (potentially) Rimed Snowflakes (MARS).
+The melting part is still missing, I have to edit it

+The code does not include riming... if I ever implement that we could rename the project Melting and Aggregation of (potentially) Rimed Snowflakes (MARS).
 Let's se if I manage to get to MARS before NASA